isomerpages/govtech-stp/_faq/1-main.md

 Every application for a visa, including the type of visa granted, will be considered on its own merits and subject to approval.
 If the applicant already has an existing valid visa, the visa suspension will be lifted when the SafeTravel Pass is approved, and he/ she need not apply for a new visa.
 The applicant can check his/her visa status through <https://eservices.ica.gov.sg/esvclandingpage/save>.
 Those who do not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for fast lane travel.
 Please refer to <https://www.ica.gov.sg/entryanddeparting/before/entryvisa/> for more information on Singapore’s visa requirements.

-Travellers that are granted entry into Singapore are generally issued with a Visit Pass, of which the duration would be aligned to that accorded to the passport holder prior to the COVID-19 pandemic.
+Travellers who are granted entry into Singapore are generally issued with a Visit Pass, of which the duration would be aligned to that accorded to the passport holder prior to the COVID-19 pandemic.

 #### 10. How can I further extend my Visit Pass / stay when I am in Singapore, if necessary?